 Administrative professionals generally do a great job of providing the support managers and supervisors need to succeed.
 They are adaptable, insightful and diligent, even in less-than-ideal circumstances.
-But the relationship between an office leader and his or her administrative professional is a two-way street.
-If you’re a supervisor, manager or executive, fostering certain qualities of a leader can help your office team thrive.
+But the relationship between an office leader and their admin is a two-way street.
+If you’re a supervisor, manager or executive, demonstrating certain leadership qualities in yourself can help your team thrive.

 This is by far the top choice, marked as the most important of leadership traits by twice as many benchmarking survey respondents compared to any other option.
 Great leaders are masters of verbal and written communication.
 They are also culturally fluent and know how to interact with people from a wide variety of backgrounds.
 The good news is that 88 percent of administrative professionals are at least somewhat satisfied with their leaders’ communication skills.

-Find out more about how being an effective leader should be a cornerstone of your employee retention strategy, in Robert Half's advice library for managers.
+Check out Robert Half's advice library for managers to find out more about how being an effective leader should be a cornerstone of your employee retention strategy.

 Also among the top leadership traits is being well organized and very clear about expectations, procedures, guidelines and measurements.
 Great leaders actively collaborate with their team to improve workflow.
 They don’t just leave it to their office support to clean up their messes, whether literal or metaphorical.